Encumbrance

 Encumbrance defines the carrying capacity of a character and the consequences of being over-burdened.

 A character's gear is any asset they wear or carry on their person.
-As with other assets, individual gear should be significant to the narrative and relevant to supporting a character's actions.
-By default, mundane personal items like a character's basic clothing and pocket items can be ignored.
+Like other assets, individual gear should be significant to the narrative and relevant to supporting a character's actions.
+Mundane personal items like a character's essential clothing and pocket items can be ignored by default.

 Characters can only wear or carry so many gear items at any point in time without suffering consequences from becoming overburdened.
 These practical constraints are determined by size and capacity.